-- Do not ride in the vehicle storage area when vehicles are present. - Do not sleep in the vehicle storage area whe vehicles are present. - Close doors and windows in walls of separatio (if installed) when any vehicle is present. - shutting off fuel at the tank.
+Do not ride in the vehicle storage area when vehicles are present.

+Do not sleep in the vehicle storage area when vehicles are and windows in walls of separation (if installed) when any vehicle is present.

+But fuel out of engines of storage vehicles after shutting off fuel at the tank.